ein-bandit/unity-webrtc-control/DOCS.md

 Based on radiomans [WebRTC.net](https://github.com/radioman/WebRtc.NET) implementation this class handles the negotiation for the webrtc connection between the Unity application and a web browser.
 Furthermore it is responsible for retrieving and sending messages via the WebRTC protocol.
 By default the JavaScript side makes the offer and requests opening of necessary data channels.
-Internally a WebSocket, using the Fleck WebSockets for C# library, starts a thread, whic is responsible for the signaling process, determining the suitable methods and parameters for establishing a connection to the web browser.
+Internally a WebSocket, using the Fleck WebSockets for C# library, starts a thread, which is responsible for the signaling process, determining the suitable methods and parameters for establishing a connection to the web browser.
-For each established connection a seperate thread is started.
+Each established connection starts up a seperate thread.
-Received messages are passed from the WebRTC callbacks to the static UWCController inteface.
+Received messages are passed from the WebRTC callbacks to the static UWCController interface.

-For debugging and troubleshooting tips also see the [Troubleshooting][troubleshooting] section.
+For debugging and troubleshooting tips see the [Troubleshooting][troubleshooting] section.

 From the above mentioned radioman webrtc solution, the javascript frontend implementation acted as a base for the web frontend communication mechanism.